 To secure and guarantee performance of its obligations as set forth herein, Developer agrees, pursuant to the development agreement, to provide collateral to remain in effect at all times until the improvements are completed and accepted in accordance with Chapter 5 of the ECM.

 Maintenance of Stormwater Improvements: Developer agrees for itself and its successors and assigns that it will regularly and routinely inspect, clean and maintain the Stormwater Improvements in compliance with the County-reviewed Operation and Maintenance Manual, attached hereto and incorporated herein by this reference as Exhibit C, and otherwise keep the same in good repair, all at its own cost and expense.
-The Developer’s obligation to maintain the Stormwater Improvements shall terminate upon County acceptance of the Stormwater Improvements.
+The Developer’s obligation to maintain the structural features of the Stormwater Improvements shall terminate upon County acceptance of the Stormwater Improvements.
 Nothing that would impair the structural integrity of the Stormwater Improvements, including, but not limited to, pavement, site improvements, fencing, trees, or shrubs shall be placed or allowed to grow in the Stormwater Improvements.

 The Developer agrees for itself and its successors and assigns, that it will maintain and properly manage the grasses, vegetation, and other aesthetic features in the Stormwater Improvements Area in compliance with the “Routine Maintenance Activities” specified in Exhibit C and other requirements or conditions of approval.
 Such obligation with respect to the Stormwater Improvements Area shall continue even after acceptance of the Stormwater Improvements the County.